MaoZiming/papers/3-storage-systems/36-nfs.md

 - `LOOKUP`
     - Used to obtain a file handle
       - Input: directory file handle and name of a file to look up
       - Output: file handle (or directory) plus its attribute
-    - E.x. assume client already has file handle for root dir (`/`) (with **mount protocol**)
+      - Assume client already has file handle for root dir (`/`) (with **mount protocol**)
-    - Second, you may notice where server interactions occur.
-When the file is opened for the first time, the client-side file system sends a LOOKUP request message.
-    - If a long pathname must be traversed (e.g., /home/remzi/foo.txt), the client would send three LOOKUPs: one to look up home in the directory /, one to look up remzi in home, and finally one to look up foo.txt in remzi.
+    - If a long pathname must be traversed (e.g., /home/remzi/foo.txt), the client would send three `LOOKUP`s.
     - Third, each server request has all the information needed to complete the request in its entirety.
-It ensures that the server does not need state to be able to respond to the request.
+Ensure stateless server.
 - `READ`
     - Input: file handle of the file, along with offset within the file and # of bytes to read
     - `WRITE` is handled similarly
 - `GETATTR`
-    - Given a file handle, it simply fetches the attributes of that file, including the last modified time
-    - Important for caching
+    - Given a file handle, it simply fetches the attributes of that file, including the last modified time.
+Important for caching

 ### Handling server failure with idempotent operations